 Some couples choose their coloured ribbons, and then I will braid them into a beautiful handfasting chord prior to the ceremony.
 During the ceremony, the braided chord is then placed over the couples bound hands, and tied into a knot.

 Some couples choose to keep their ribbons/material/cords, loose and separated, then during the ceremony you can choose to either have me, your Wedding Celebrant, place the ribbons over your hand and bind them all together.
 Or, some couples love the opportunity to involve some friends or family members in their handfasting.
 You can do this by having them each place a ribbon over your hands.
 You could also choose to include your children if you have any.

 The picture below is an example of a beautiful braided ribbon cord I made for one of my recent couples.
 They choose 4 colours, for them and their two children.

-You could also choose to include a piece of material belonging to a loved one who may have passed away as a special way to honour them and include them in your special day.
+You could also choose to include a special item belonging to a loved one who may have passed away, a piece of material from a Mother's wedding dress, your grandfather's favourite tie....as a special way to honour them and include them in your special day.